1993 San Diego Chargers season: Week 15: vs. Green Bay Packers

-Week 16
+Week 16: at Kansas City Chiefs

 The Chargers were officially eliminated from playoff contention, after losing a topsy-turvy struggle.
-They a dream start, Donald Frank intercepting Joe Montana on the very first play from scrimmage, and Stan Humphries throwing a 28 yard touchdown to Ronnie Harmon three plays later.
+They a dream start, Donald Frank intercepting Joe Montana on the very first play from scrimmage, and Stan Humphries throwing a 28-yard touchdown to Ronnie Harmon three plays later.
 Humphries was knocked out of the game with a concussion, but the big plays kept coming, Plummer forcing a fumble which Mims recovered, setting up a Carney field goal.
-When blocking tight end Duane Young caught his first career touchdown pass from Friesz, it was 17-0 three seconds into the 2nd quarter.
+When blocking tight end Duane Young caught his first career touchdown pass from Friesz, it was 17–0 three seconds into the 2nd quarter.

 The Chiefs responded quickly, scoring 14 points on their next two drives, and turning a Gordon fumble and Friesz interception into 14 more after half time.
 The tide then turned San Diego's way, with consecutive drives into the red zone - they turned the ball over on downs the first time, but quickly forced a punt and scored through Means.

 The final Charger drive began on their own 28 with 2:07 to play.
 Friesz completed four consecutive passes to reach a first down at the Kansas City 32, but threw straight at Albert Lewis on the next play for a game-sealing interception.

 Week 17: vs. Miami Dolphins

 After scoring only six touchdowns in their previous seven home games, the Chargers exploded for six in a single night, routing the playoff-chasing Dolphins and avenging their recent playoff defeat.
 The biggest scoring plays came in the 2nd quarter.
-First, Natrone Means burst through the line and outran the secondary for a 65 yard touchdown, his second of the game.
+First, Natrone Means burst through the line and outran the secondary for a 65-yard touchdown, his second of the game.
 Then, with five seconds to play in the half, the Chargers reached the Dolphin 41 with five seconds to play in the half.
 Humphries lofted a Hail Mary that was deflected in the air and grabbed by Anthony Miller just before he stepped out of the end zone.
 Harmon, Miller and Means added further scores in a processional second half.

 Humphries finished 19 of 29 for 248 yards, three touchdowns and no interceptions, a QB rating of 126.8.
 Miller had 7 catches for 110 yards and two touchdowns; Means carried 18 times for 118 yards and scored three times.
 On defense, Darren Carrington had two interceptions while Donald Frank added a third.